• Skip to primary navigation

 Definition of Mental Health Screening

-A mental health screening is a test with questions that, once answered, help a medical provider detect possible mental health disorders.
-It can also be a quick way for the doctor to learn more about your current behavior, memory, thinking, and mood.
+A mental health screening, also known as a behavioral health screening, is a test with questions that, once answered, help a medical provider detect possible mental health disorders.
+It can also be a quick way for the doctor to learn more about an individual’s current behavior, memory, thinking and mood.

 Types of Mental Health Screenings